-In this section, we’ll explore how to build complex relationships between entities using a combination of uniqueness constraints and referential constraints.
+In this chapter, we’ll explore how to build complex relationships between entities using a combination of uniqueness constraints and referential constraints.
+Understanding these patterns is essential for designing schemas that accurately represent business rules and data dependencies.

 Uniqueness Constraints¶